 Natural pearls are extremely rare, incredibly expensive and typically small.
 Therefore, people have developed ways to culture pearls so that these beautiful gemstones can be enjoyed by many.

 Pearls are a birthstone for the month of June.
 What makes pearls so unique from other gemstones is that they are the only ones that are comes from a living creature

 Black Onyx is typically the first variation of this gemstone that comes to mind.

 Considered the anniversary gemstone for the 10th year of marriage, black onyx is chalcedony, a variety of the micro crystalline quartz.
 The hardness of the black onyx is between 6.5 and 7 on the Mohs scale.

 Opal is a gem-quality form of hydrated amorphous silicon dioxide.
 The hardness of opal ranges from 5.5 to 6.5 on the Mohs hardness scale.

-Opal is known for its remarkable ability to diffract light, which results in rainbow-like colors that change with the angle of observation – known as ‘play of color’.
+This is famous for its remarkable ability to diffract light, which results in rainbow-like colors that change with the angle of observation – known as ‘play of color’.

 Topaz is an aluminum silicate that contains fluorine and hydroxyl.
 Blue topaz is a beautiful stone that comes in a vast range of vivid blue hues.
-Very hard in nature, blue topaz is rated 8.0 on the Mohs scale.
+Very hard in nature, blue topaz rates 8.0 on the Mohs scale.

-Sodium potassium aluminum silicate is a lustrous mineral known as moonstone.
-The visual effect, or sheen, is caused by light diffraction from within the microstructure which is composed of feldspar layers.
+Sodium potassium aluminum silicate is a lustrous mineral as moonstone.
+The visual effect and or sheen, causes by light diffraction from within the microstructure which is composeof feldspar layers.
 On the Mohs hardness scale, moonstone is between 6.0 and 6.5.